Trend Method

 Correlate Method - ComCorDEEPT

-You would have been used the correlation for dynamic values while preparing scripts in Micro Focus LoadRunner.
+You would have used the correlation for dynamic values while preparing scripts in Micro Focus LoadRunner.
 Have you ever heard about graph correlation?
 If your answer is No then refer to Graph Correlation post first.
-Because Graph correlation is a base of ‘Correlate Method’.
-Graph correlation is a perfect feature of Micro Focus Analysis tool … Read more
+Because Graph correlation is the base of the ‘Correlate Method’.
+Graph correlation is a perfect feature of the Micro Focus Analysis … Read more

 Compare Method